Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 Instructions
 ------------

-Important note: in case you are using Android Studio version 1.1.x and run into error "Error:No such property: bootClasspath for class: com.android.build.gradle.AppPlugin" when building your project then please follow this workaround until we fix the issue.
+**Important note**: in case you are using Android Studio version 1.1.x and run into error "Error:No such property: bootClasspath for class: com.android.build.gradle.AppPlugin" when building your project then please follow this workaround until we fix the issue.
 Please modify the gradle version in your project's build.gradle file from 1.1.0 to 1.0.0.

 The build.gradle should contain the following section